facebookarchive/MazeBase/README.md

 - **Door:** a door has a color, matched to a particular switch.
 The agent may only move to the door’s grid location if the state of the switch matches the state of the door.
 - **PushableBlock:** This block is impassable, but can be moved with a separate “push” actions.
 The block moves in the direction of the push, and the agent must be located adjacent to the block opposite the direction of the push.
 - **Corner:** This item simply marks a corner of the board.
-- **Goal:** depending on the task, one or more goals may exist, each named individually.
+- **Goal:** depending on the game, one or more goals may exist, each named individually.
-- **Info:** these items do not have a grid location, but can specify a task or give information necessary for its completion.
+- **Info:** these items do not have a grid location, but can specify a  or give information necessary for its completion.

 The environment is presented to the agent as a list of sentences, each describing an item in the game.
 For example, an agent might see “Block at [-1,4].
 Switch at [+3,0] with blue color.
 Info: change switch to red.”
 However, note that we use egocentric spatial coordinates, meaning that the environment updates the locations of each object after an action.
 The environments are generated randomly with some distribution on the various items.
 For example, we usually specify a uniform distribution over height and width, and a percentage of wall blocks and water blocks.

-## Tasks/Games
+## Games
-Currently, there are 10 different tasks (or games) implemented, but it is possible to add new tasks.
-The existing tasks are:
+Currently, there are 10 different games implemented, but it is possible to add new games.
+The existing games are:
 - **Multigoals:** the agent is given an ordered list of goals as “Info”, and needs to visit the goals in that order.
 - **Conditional Goals:** the agent must visit a destination goal that is conditional on the state of a switch.
 The “Info” is of the form “go to goal 4 if the switch is colored red, else go to goal 2”.
 - **Exclusion:** the “Info” in this game specifies a list of goals to avoid.
 The agent should visit all other unmentioned goals.